-Further information under FRS 102 is not disclosed in these financial statements as the scheme is a multi-employer scheme, the legal rights to which are held by RCN UK as the sponsoring entity, and it is not possible to extract the relevant figures for each individual company within the Group.
-Full disclosures are made in the financial statements of the Royal College of Nursing of the United Kingdom.
+Further information under FRS 102 is not disclosed in these financial statements as the scheme is a multi-employer scheme, the legal rights to which are held by the RCN as the sponsoring entity, and it is not possible to extract the relevant figures for each individual company within the RCN Group.
+Full disclosures are made in the financial statements of the RCN.